Jia Yan is a partner of our Corporate Department and a Co-Chair of our Shanghai and Beijing offices.

 Mr. Yan co-authored The Financial Law of Hong Kong and The Banking Law of the People’s Republic of China.
 He co-authored the best-selling book titled Debating in Singapore.
 In addition to his role at Paul Hastings, Mr. Yan currently serves as:

-a research fellow at the Institute of International Strategies and Law at Zhejiang University; and
+- a research fellow at the Institute of International Strategies and Law at Zhejiang University;

 I. M&A, Investment, Financing and Fund Formation

 - A Chinese sovereign wealth fund in its various asset management and hedge fund / PE fund formation and investment transactions, which grossed hundreds of billions of US dollars in investment value.

 - Fosun Group in the following transactions, including: